This post may contain affiliate links. Please see my disclosure policy for details.

 5. Here, you can see the Kumartuli idol making process from end to end

-The biggest takeaway I got from visiting this area is learning about the whole process in how these statues are made.
+The biggest takeaway I got from visiting this area is learning about the whole process of how these statues are made.

 The whole cycle was fascinating to learn.
-Heres a quick overview of the Kumartuli idol-making process;
+Here is a quick overview of the Kumartuli idol-making process;

-The Ganges is considered holy in the Hindu faith and is a place that many bathe, drink and wash their clothes from every single day.
+The Ganges is considered holy in the Hindu faith and is a place where many bathe, drink and wash their clothes every single day.